-Looking forward, a key initiative to maintain our clean generation mix is the refurbishment of Darlington Nuclear Generating Station.
-This project will create thousands of direct and indirect jobs in Ontario and ensure a key part of the province’s infrastructure continues to safely produce reliable, low-cost power for decades to come.
+A key initiative to maintain our clean generation mix is the refurbishment of Darlington Nuclear Generating Station (GS).
+This project, which is the largest clean energy project in Canada, is creating thousands of direct and indirect jobs in Ontario while ensuring a key part of the province’s infrastructure continues to safely produce clean, reliable, low-cost power for another 30 years.
+Along with the Darlington refurbishment, we are preparing for the continued operation of Pickering Nuclear GS until 2024.
+This will save Ontario electricity customers up to $600 million and avoid at least 17 million tonnes of GHG emissions.

-OPG has partnered with Ontario's Indigenous communities on hydroelectric projects, including the recently completed Lower Mattagami project in northeast Ontario.
-And together with the Taykwa Tagamou Nation, we’re building a new hydroelectric generating station near Cochrane.
-This $300 million project will employ about 220 workers at peak and add 28 MW of generating capacity.
+OPG has also partnered with three Ontario Indigenous communities on hydroelectric projects, including the Lac Seul GS and the Lower Mattagami project in northeast Ontario.
+Most recently, we constructed – in partnership with Taykwa Tagamou Nation - a new hydroelectric generating station near Cochrane.
+The Peter Sutherland Sr. GS, named after an esteemed community Elder, was a $300 million project that employed about 220 workers at peak and added 28 MW of generating capacity.
+The project was completed in March 2017 on budget and ahead of schedule.

 What We Do